-The Gallery is committed to making the national collection of British portraits available around the country through an active national programme of events, partnerships and loaned works.
+The Gallery is committed to making the national collection of British portraits available around the country through an active national programme of partnerships, events and loaned works.

-Collection works from the 16th to the 18th century are displayed in period country house contexts.
-Montacute House in Somerset (National Trust) displays works from the 16-17th century and Beningbrough Hall in North Yorkshire (National Trust) displays works from the 18th Century.
-All three partners have a programme of changing displays and exhibitions, events and activities produced in collaboration with the National Portrait Gallery.
-Partnerships have been in place since the late 1970s.
-For more information, please see:
+Montacute House in Somerset (National Trust) displays works from the 16-17th century alongside a programme of changing displays and exhibitions, events and activities produced in collaboration with the National Portrait Gallery.

 The Gallery has over 1150 loans on long term loan to 173 venues.
 It also has an energetic programme of lending to exhibitions organised by other UK venues and for works in focus displays.
 For more information about how to borrow from the National Portrait Gallery Collection please see below.
 Please note that we are currently unable to process new requests for loans between 2021 and 2023 as we are at capacity with our existing national and international programme, and the completion of our Inspiring People project.
 We apologise for any inconvenience caused during this time.

 View a wide collection of video content on our YouTube channel from past projects to our latest films.